 - $76,230 in a month with 31 days.

-In general any remuneration attributed to employees is included in the your total Australian wages.
+In general, any remuneration attributed to employees is included in your total Australian wages.
 Common items are wages, salaries, commissions, bonuses, allowances, directors fees, fringe benefits, payments in kind, eligible termination payments and superannuation contributions.